Meghna Upazila: Economics

 This is an agrarian area.
 Farmers and fisheries are the main sources of income.
 Many are working as migrant Bangladeshi.

 Administration

-Meghna Upazila is divided into eight union parishads: Barakanda, Chandanpur, Chalibanga, Govindapur, Luter Char, Manikar Char, Radhanagar, and Vaorkhola.
-The union parishads are subdivided into 38 mauzas and 102 villages.
+Meghna Upazila is divided into eight union councils: Barakanda, Chandanpur, Chalibanga, Govindapur, Luter Char, Manikar Char, Radhanagar, and Vaorkhola.
+The union councils are subdivided into 38 mauzas and 102 villages.

 Education

 Literacy and educational institutions Average literacy 33.34%; Male 38.04%, female 29.92%.
 Educational institutions: college 2, secondary school 7, primary school 51, community primary school 1, madrasa 2.